blab/mpox-dynamics/README.md

 ------------

-## Organization

 This repository contains the analytic code needed to reproduce the results from the above paper.

+## Primary analysis outline

-To start, begin with the folder `monkeypox_build` to run the maximum likelihood analysis and create the temporally resolved phylogeny of global mpox
+1. To start, begin with the folder [`monkeypox_build`](monkeypox_build/) to run the maximum likelihood analysis and create the temporally resolved phylogeny of global mpox.
+Subsampled data with associated maximum likelihood trees can be found in [`subsamples`](subsamples/).

-To prep the data format for further analysis, run `./scripts/data_prep_region.sh`.
+2. To prep the data format for further analysis, run `./scripts/data_prep_region.sh`.
 If masking of invariant sites is needed for running DTA, run `scripts/masking.ipynb`.

-Then `dta` and `mascot_glm` contains the necessary data to build your own XMLs via Beauti.
-For ease, the XMLs used in this project can be found in the folder labeled `xmls` for each respective analsis.
-The results used in this study can be found in `results` under the folder for each respective analysis.
+3. [`dta`](dta/) and [`mascot_glm`](mascot_glm/) contains the necessary data to build your own XMLs via Beauti.
+Epidemiological and mobility data needed for setting up MASCOT-GLM analyses can be found in [`epi_and_mobility_data`](epi_and_mobility_data/).For ease, the specific alignments used for each model can be found in the folder labeled `alginments/`.
+The XMLs and results used in this project can be found in the folder labeled `xmls` and `results` under each analysis directory.
 For storage size efficiency, every xml, log, and trees file has been compressed.
 To uncompress, use the following format:

 `xz --decompress --keep 1000_dta_prev_subsampling_region.xml.xz`

-To analyze the posterior set of trees and log files produced by each analysis, go to `scripts` for all analystic scripts
+4. To analyze the posterior set of trees and log files produced by each analysis, go to `scripts` for all analytic scripts

-All Genbank IDs can be found in final_acknowledgements_genbank.csv along side information regarding originating and submitting labs.
-We thank the public health and sequencing labs from around the globe for their prompt sequencing and upload to Genbank.
+5. Case-based prevalence and Rt estimates can be reproduced using the [`case-rt-analysis`](case-rt-analysis/). `data/` includes all the case count data from ourworldindata.org used in the analyses. `estimates/` includes the analysis notebook needed to estimate prevalence and Rt using our renewal equation based methods

-Scripts and data to reproduce the analysis of the size distribution of clusters of identical mpox sequences can be found in the folder `/polytomy-analysis/`.
+6. Scripts and data to reproduce the analysis of the size distribution of clusters of identical mpox sequences can be found in the folder [`/polytomy-analysis/`](polytomy-analysis/).
 Input files are available in the `data/` subfolder (including case counts and the distribution of the size of clusters of identical sequences).
 Scripts to reproduce results and figures are available in the `scripts/` subfolder.

+All Genbank IDs can be found [`sequence_information`](sequence_information/) alongside information regarding originating and submitting labs.
+We thank the public health and sequencing labs from around the globe for their prompt sequencing and upload to Genbank.